Meet the Team

 Associate Faculty Director, Center for Developmental Therapeutics

-Vadim Backman, PhD is the Walter Dill Scott Professor of Biomedical Engineering at the McCormick School of Engineering and Applied Sciences, Professor of Medicine (Hematology/Oncology) and Professor of Biochemistry and Molecular Genetics at the Feinberg School of Medicine at Northwestern University and Program Leader, Cancer and Physical Sciences, at the Robert H. Lurie Comprehensive Cancer Center.
+Vadim Backman, PhD is the Walter Dill Scott Professor of Biomedical Engineering at the McCormick School of Engineering and Applied Sciences.
 Dr. Backman’s research is focused on bridging advances in biophotonics into biomedical research and clinical medicine.
 He develops novel optics technologies for characterization and imaging of biological tissue with a focus on the nanoscale and molecular levels.
 His research spans from cancer biophysics to novel optical diagnostic and imaging techniques to novel therapeutics and multi-center clinical trials.

 Faculty Director, Developmental Therapeutics Core